 A. M. Thorne offers a diverse selection of 14 karat gold jewelry.
 The focus is on wearability and simplicity.
 You can learn more about the founder and what inspires her below.

 Almasika focuses on sculptural jewelry that is rooted in universal symbols and stories.
-The adventures of the founder Catherine Sarr into the world of fine jewelry is chronicled below.
+More information about the the founder Catherine Sarr is provided in the video below.

 Christopher Augmon offers an extensive selection of 18 karat gold jewelry.
 The brand is noted for their commitment to social and environmental responsibility, and for unique styles.